 To edit a regex: Click its Edit icon.
 In the Edit regex window, change the regex in the Find what or Replace with field as needed.
-To rename the regex: Edit the Name field's content.
+Change the Name, Labels, and Description fields' content as needed.
+(Put commas between labels.)
 To save your changes: Click the OK button.
 To discard them: Click the Cancel button.

 To delete a regex: Click its Delete icon.
 In the Delete regex window, click the Delete button.
 Or, to keep the regex, click the Cancel button.

 Be careful: If you delete a regex, it is gone.
-You cannot bring it back – only f you exported it with your Regex library earlier.
+You cannot bring it back – only if you exported it from your Regex library earlier.

 To add regexes to your library from an XML file: You need an XML file with a somebody's exported Regex library.
 In the Edit your Regex library window, under the list, click the Import library link.
 Browse to the file, and open it.

 In the Import regexes window, check or clear the regexes' check boxes as needed.